Silybum marianum: Uses

 Although potentially allergenic, the leaves and stems can be gathered ahead of bloom, the spines removed, and boiled with salt.
 The roots are edible raw or roasted and the flower head can be cooked like globe artichoke.

+Silymarin is extracted from the milk thistle seeds (technically the fruits) and available as a standardized extract.
+In 2018, the European Medicines Agency published an assessment report on the oral use of milk thistle fruit and its extracts in EU states.
+It finds that there is a "well-established use" of hepatoprotection approved by 11 countries and a "traditional use" of dyspeptic complaints in 4 countries.
+EMA has also published a monograph on this herbal substance.

-Although milk thistle has been used in traditional medicine for centuries, there is no clinical evidence that it has any medicinal effect as of the year 2020.
-Silymarin is extracted from the milk thistle seeds and available as a standardized extract.
+Although milk thistle "seed" (fruit) has been used in traditional medicine for centuries, there is no clinical evidence that it has any medicinal effect as of the year 2020.
 In 2019, Cancer Research UK stated: "We need a lot more research with reliable clinical trials before we can be sure that milk thistle will play any part in treating or preventing cancers."

+There have been concerns about product safety.
+For example, the amount of silymarin noted on the product label may differ significantly from the actual amount contained in the product.
+There have also been findings of contamination with pesticides, microorganisms and mycotoxins.